syncfusion-content/windowsforms-docs/WindowsForms/Chart/Chart-Data.md

 ### Data binding via custom interfaces

-There is also a more flexible support for implementing custom data models by implementing specific interfaces.
+There is also more flexible support for implementing custom data models by implementing specific interfaces.
 Using this approach you can query and provide data for the chart much more flexibly and from any kind of data store.

 N> One important reason you might want to use either of the above two approaches is to greatly enhance performance (speed and memory) especially while dealing with a large set of data points.